Vienna

 • Baroque building restored with original parquet floors, preserved mouldings, 3.5 m ceilings

-• Habsburgergasse, 200 m from Graben, 300 m from St Stephen’s Cathedral
+• Habsburgergasse, 200 m from the Graben, 300 m from St Stephen’s Cathedral

 • Pets accepted without supplement, basket and bowls provided on request